runnynosepenguin/palaeo/content/_index.md

 # How to navigate

-You can easily navigate between notes by clicking on internal links within each page or by using the nodes on the interactive graph.
+You can navigate between posts/notes by clicking on [[daisyworld|internal links like this]] within each page or by using the nodes on the interactive graph.
 If you're on a desktop, the graph is located on the right side of the page, and if you're using a mobile device, you can find it at the bottom of the page.
+There are also buttons on the bottom right to access the graph, randomly choose a post, or scroll to the top/bottom of the page.
 You can also use the search tool 🔍 at the top (or ```Ctrl+K```) to look for posts and keywords.
 Alternatively, you may look at a list of my topics here:

 - #planetary-science,  #climate (mostly modeling),
 - #astrophysics,